top of page

 After DS2

-With appropriate access constraints and security, they can already see the three partner IDTs and in fact sees that one partner must have completed the discovery phase and exposed data sets.
-So, they try the recommend and configure module/chat system which then compares what is their situation (technical, GDPR adoption etc) with the partner and see there are some issues on format which in turn it helps resolve.
+With proper access and security, they see three partner IDTs, one having completed the discovery phase and exposed data sets.
+They use the recommend and configure module/chat system to compare their situation with the partner and resolve format issues.

-IDT configures itself and the underlying modules asking further questions as necessary.
-The language module was used in the background which can facilitate cross-border sharing.
-Proven data can now be shared between them all compliant with general and partner specific governance/rules and by utilising several modules to do filtering and transformation.
+IDT configures itself and the underlying modules by asking necessary questions.
+The background language module facilitates cross-border sharing.
+Proven data can now be shared, compliant with general and partner-specific governance/rules, using several modules for filtering and transformation.

 DS2 Impact